renakim/renakim.github.io/_posts/2022-01-11-w5100s-evb-pico-azure-iotcentral.md

 Set up the example application to be used in the main code.

-Since we will be provisioning with an X.509 certificate, we define it as APP\_PROV\_X509.
+Since I will be provisioning with an X.509 certificate, define it as APP\_PROV\_X509.

 ```
 // The application you wish to use should be uncommented